logo

 23. Let's do the samba!

-Two Kamchatka bear cubs square up for a celebratory play fight having successfully navigated a raging torrent (small stream!)
+Two Kamchatka bear cubs square up for a celebratory play fight after successfully navigating a raging torrent (small stream!).

 24. Those kids are going to get some ass-whooping from grandfather here